core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 If only one record set per DNS response is assumed, a simplification of this algorithm is to just set all TTLs in the response to 0 and set the TTLs at the DoC client to the value of the Max-Age option.

 If shorter caching periods are plausible, e.g., if the RCODE of the message indicates an error that should only be cached for a minimal duration, the value for the Max-Age option SHOULD be set accordingly.
-This value might be 0, but if the DoC server knows the error will persist, greater values are also conceivable, depending on the projected duration of the error.
+This value might be 0, but if the DoC server knows that the error will persist, greater values are also conceivable, depending on the projected duration of the error.
-Same goes for DNS responses, that for any reason do not carry any records with a TTL.
+Same goes for DNS responses that for any reason do not carry any records with a TTL.

 ### Examples {#sec:resp-examples}